Nonparametric tests of treatment effect homogeneity for policy-makers: Theoretical details

 \end{assumption} \begin{assumption}{(Product rate condition)} For each $a\in \{0,1\}$,

-\end{assumption} Assumption \ref{donsker} can usually be justified if both $i)$ $\mathcal{F}$ is a $P_0$-Donsker class and $ii)$ the estimated nuisance parameters also fall within a $P_0$-Donsker class.
-This follows from preservation property of Donsker classes; see e.g. Theorem 2.10.6 of \citet{vanderVaart1996}.
-We emphasise that $i)$ is not a condition on the true CATE, but rather on the complexity on the class of rules.
-If the true indicator functions do not fall within the class $\mathcal{F}$, this will not jeopardize type I error.
-Similar restrictions to $i)$ are invoked in \citet{kitagawa2018should} and \citet{athey2021policy} to obtain strong performance guarantees for policy learning.
+\end{assumption} Assumption \ref{donsker} can be justified if both $i)$ $\mathcal{F}$ is a $P_0$-Donsker class and $ii)$ the estimated nuisance parameters also fall within a $P_0$-Donsker class.
+This follows from preservation property of Donsker classes; see Lemma S1 in \citet{hudson2026inference}.
+We emphasize that $i)$ is not a condition on the true CATE, but rather on the complexity on the class of rules.
+If the optimal rule does not fall within the class $\mathcal{F}$, this will not jeopardize type I error.
+We do no expect $i)$ to be too limiting in practice, since making $\mathcal{F}$ very `large' could lead to high variability in the test statistic and lead to infeasible optimization procedures.
 See Section \ref{sec:imp} for examples of $\mathcal{F}$ that satisfy this condition.

-Condition $ii)$ would restrict the complexity of $\mu_n(a,x)$ and $\pi_n(a|x)$.
-Many parametric and non-parametric estimators fulfil this condition.
-We conjecture that condition $ii)$ could be weakened using cross-fitting, as in \citet{chernozhukov2018double}.
+Condition $ii)$ in the previous paragraph would restrict the complexity of $\mu_n(a,x)$ and $\pi_n(a|x)$.
+Many parametric and non-parametric estimators fulfill this condition.
+We conjecture that condition $ii)$ could be weakened using cross-fitting \citep{chernozhukov2018double}.
+Moreover, when the propensity score is known, one can relax the Donsker conditions and allow for nuisance misspecification.
 Assumption \ref{consist} requires consistency of the nuisance parameter estimators, whilst Assumption \ref{product} allows for one to converge slower, so long as the other converges quickly as $n$ grows.
-These assumptions are now standard in the literature on de-biased learning of treatment effects \citep{hines2022demystifying,kennedy2022semiparametric}.
-We are now ready to establish asymptotic linearity of our estimators.
+These assumptions are now standard in the literature on de-biased learning of treatment effects \citep{kennedy2024semiparametric}.